Joe2308/milestone-1-test-run/README.md

 ### Features to add for future releases:
 There are some features that I would love to implement on future releases:

-1. #### Availability calender - Allow the user to get instant feedback on availability by inputting their event details
+1. #### Availability calender - Allow the user to get instant feedback on availability by inputting their event details.
-1. #### Live chat - This would be a great support option to engage with new users and reduce bounce rate and increase session times
+1. #### Live chat - This would be a great support option to engage with new users and reduce bounce rate and increase session times.
 1. #### Virtual showcases - In today's world this would be an amazing option which would include an upcoming show notice and count down timer with the option for users to book their attendance to a virtual showcase.
 Users who have booked will be emailed a zoom link and a reminder notification when the show is about to start.

 # TECHNOLOGIES USED